a-luna/aaronluna.dev/content/flask_api_tutorial/part-3/index.md

 -rw-r--r--  1 aaronluna  staff    0 Dec 30 01:20 dto.py
 -rw-r--r--  1 aaronluna  staff    0 Dec 30 01:20 endpoints.py</span></code></pre>

-All of these files are standard for any Flask-RESTPlus API namespace package that I create.
+All of these files are standard for any Flask-RESTx API namespace package that I create.
 These files perform specific roles that are common to request handling and response formatting:

 <div class="code-details">
   <ul>